About Us

 Our History

-After the 2019 production and the pandemic, Mesner Puppet Theater decided not to continue the annual tradition.
-This decision was made in part due to a desire to do more virtual productions and concentrate on education.
+After the 2019 production and the pandemic, Mesner Puppet Theater (now What If Puppets) made the difficult decision not to continue the annual tradition.
+This was made in part due to a desire to do more virtual productions and concentrate on education.
 The theater graciously offered the puppets, props, and script to Carrie Emmons, whose dream was to form an organization in order to continue the show.
 A group of people moved the puppets to a storage facility on a warm summer day in 2020.

-An advisory board has been established to form the Nativity Puppets, Inc. Members include puppeteers, musicians, technical staff, and production staff.
+An advisory board has been established to form the Nativity Puppets.
+Members include puppeteers, musicians, technical staff, and production staff.

 Mary with Puppeteer Allison McCray and Voice Actor Carrie Emmons